envil/redescription-mining-code/sphinx/siren-sigmod/intro.rst

 .. note::
    This webpage summarizes information about the demonstration of the *Siren* interactive interface for redescription mining to be presented at the `2014 ACM SIGMOD/PODS Conference, Snowbird, Utah, USA on June 22-27, 2014 <http://sigmod2014.org>`_.

    Esther Galbrun and Pauli Miettinen.
 Interactive Redescription Mining.
 In *SIGMOD*.
-2014. `Preprint <http://www.cs.helsinki.fi/u/galbrun/redescriptors/IRM_SIGMOD14_preprint.pdf>`_, `Bibtex entry <http://www.cs.helsinki.fi/u/galbrun/redescriptors/IRM_SIGMOD14.bib>`_.
+2014. `Preprint <http://www.cs.helsinki.fi/u/galbrun/pdfs/GM14_interactive.pdf>`_.

    More details can be found on the main *Siren* `webpage <http://www.cs.helsinki.fi/u/galbrun/redescriptors/siren/main/>`_ or in the `user guide <http://www.cs.helsinki.fi/u/galbrun/redescriptors/siren/help/>`_.